jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ##Some Example Schemas

 Below are some example schemas that provide a starting place for specifying your database schema.
 We start with a single-table schema that represents the most simple option.
-Then we provide example tables for segregating Actor attributes into seperate 'static' and 'dynamic' tables.
+Then we provide example tables for segregating Actor attributes into separate 'static' and 'active' tables.
 Finally, we present the schema selected for our example flood use-case, one that stores dynamic Actor attributes at the tweet level, stores more static Actor attributes in a separate Actor table, and has separate tablles for select metadata arrays such as hashtags and matching rules.

 ###Creating Databases